danfuzz/samizdat/doc/language-guide/02-data.md

 * A "promise" is a box which can be stored to at most once.
 This type of box is often used as something along the lines of a "reified return value."

+* A "result" is a box which is immutably bound to a particular value, or to void.

 * The special value `nullBox` is a box that is permanently empty (succeeds but does nothing when `store` is called on it).